Rent and service charges: Homeowners

 If you need help setting up your account, you can email inclusion@placesforpeople.co.uk or request a call back by calling us on 01772 666246.

 The amount you pay will depend on your lease agreement, start date of your agreement and the type of home you have with us.
-If you do not know what type of tenancy you have your tenancy or lease agreement will tell you.
+If you don’t know what type of tenancy you have your tenancy or lease agreement will tell you.
 The rent review applied to market rent, mortgage rescue and shared ownership properties will be determined by the relevant clause within your lease or tenancy agreement.
-This will say what increase can be applied.
+This will specify how much the rent can increase.

 What are service charges?

 Service charges, outlined in your lease or transfer document, are payable annually.
-We are responsible for maintaining our buildings and looking after shared areas in and around our blocks and Communities.
-You will therefore contribute to the cost of this through the service charge payment.
+We’re responsible for maintaining our buildings and looking after shared areas in and around our blocks and Communities.
+You’ll therefore contribute to the cost of this through the service charge payment.

 Examples of services that may be funded through the service charge: